ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 @title[Notebook Kernels]
 ### Notebook Kernels

-<p style="font-size:0.6em; color:gray">- Jupyter Notebooks use a “kernel”, which is kind of like an interpreter.
+<p style="font-size:0.6em; color:gray">Jupyter Notebooks use a “kernel”, which is kind of like an interpreter.
 This is what turns a programming language into instructions the computer understands so it can do the work.</p>
-<p style="font-size:0.6em; color:gray">- In regular computers a kernel connects the application software to the computer hardware.
+<p style="font-size:0.6em; color:gray">In regular computers a kernel connects the application software to the computer hardware.
 In the case of Jupyter Notebooks, this application permits displaying, editing and running program commands via a web browser.</p>
-<p style="font-size:0.6em; color:gray">- Notebooks use blocks of code to perform computational processes resulting in outputs, or results.</p>
+<p style="font-size:0.6em; color:gray">Notebooks use blocks of code to perform computational processes resulting in outputs, or results.</p>

 Note:
 Different kernels can be installed for different types and versions of programming languages.
 The kernel in the notebook is a program that runs code written in a specific programming language.